-For endless blooms summer through fall consider growing butterfly bush.
+If you want endless blooms summer through fall, consider growing butterfly bush.
 This attractive shrub can be easily propagated by seeds, cuttings, and division.
-Best of all, butterflies love it so you’ll be welcoming these important pollinators to the garden.
+Best of all, butterflies love it, so you’ll be welcoming these important pollinators to the garden.
 Keep reading to learn how to propagate butterfly bushes.

 How to Propagate Butterfly Bushes from Seed